Fishergate: Layout and architecture

 The street runs south-east from the River Foss at Castle Mills Bridge, as the continuation of Tower Street.
 It turns south and continues until it becomes Fulford Road, at its junction with New Walk Terrace and Grange Garth.
 On its east side, it has junctions with Piccadilly, Paragon Street, Kent Street, Escrick Terrace, Escrick Street, Melbourne Street and Winterscale Street, while on its west side, it has junctions with Oxtoby Court, Fewster Way, Blue Bridge Lane, Marlborough Grange and Sandringham Street.
 The street forms part of the A1036, and its section from Castle Mills Bridge to Escrick Terrace is part of the inner ring road, with the section from Paragon Street to Escrick Terrace is open to northbound traffic only.

-Notable buildings on the east side street include part of the city walls; The Edinburgh Arms pub, built as a house in 1830; 29 Fishergate, a late 18th-century building which served for a time as the Nunnery of the Sisters of St Vincent; the early-19th century Ivy Cottage; and Fishergate County Primary School, built in 1893 by W. H. Brierley.
-On the west side lie The Masons Arms, a pub built in 1935 to a design by James Knight; 16–40 Fishergate, a terrace built in 1830; an early-21st century bingo hall; and the Lighthorseman Hotel, a pub built about 1870.
+Notable buildings on the east side street include part of the city walls; the Edinburgh Arms pub, built as a house in 1830; No. 29, a late-18th-century building which served for a time as the nunnery of the Sisters of St Vincent; the early-19th-century Ivy Cottage; and Fishergate Primary School, built in 1893 by W. H. Brierley.

+On the west side lie the Masons Arms, a pub built in 1935 to a design by James Knight; Nos.
+16–40, a terrace built in 1830; an early-21st-century bingo hall; and The Lighthorseman, a pub built in about 1870.
 Fishergate House, built in 1837 by J. B. and William Atkinson, formerly had an address on the street but is now said to lie on Blue Bridge Lane.